Organizational Behaviour: Concepts, Controversies, and Applications

 1. Individual Differences and Personality:

 Individuals are unique, possessing distinct personalities, values, abilities, and perceptions.
 The Big Five personality traits (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism) are commonly used to understand these differences, impacting job performance, teamwork, and leadership styles.
-However, controversies arise regarding the universality of these traits across cultures and the predictive validity of personality tests in specific contexts.
+Still, controversies arise regarding the universality of these traits across cultures and the predictive validity of personality tests in specific contexts.
 Applications involve tailored recruitment strategies, customized training programs, and effective team building exercises that consider individual preferences.

 2. Perception and Attribution: